bmolnar91/workbook/module_oop.md

 #### What is Error in Java and how does it relate to Exception?

-Exceptions are events that occurs in the code.
+Exceptions are events that occur in the code.
 A programmer can handle such conditions and take necessary corrective actions.

 Errors indicate that something severe enough has gone wrong, the application should crash rather than try to handle the error.